A possible EPP future

 Medium — Build time scales with article count; benchmark early.
 VOR redirect logic must be resolved before this step ships.

-Low — No user-visible effect for this project's image types (SVG logos, IIIF figures).
+Low — No user-visible effect for this project's image types (plain <img> logos after step 4a, IIIF figures).

 Medium — Caddy rewrite syntax differs from Next.js.
-Dynamic VOR redirect cannot be a static rule; requires a resolution from 3a.
+Dynamic VOR redirect cannot be a static rule; requires a resolution from step 5a.

 Medium — Silent webhook failure leaves new articles returning 404.
 Scheduled rebuild is the fallback.
 Endpoint must be authenticated.

-4a Astro project initialised with React integration; content collections with digest caching; CI configured to persist .astro/data-store.json
+7a Astro project initialised with React integration; content collections use DocMaps adapter for article enumeration and digests, OXA adapter for per-article content; CI configured to persist .astro/data-store.json

 High — CI cache must be explicitly persisted or every build is a full rebuild.
 React 19 + @astrojs/react compatibility must be verified upfront.